UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # jspsych-uil-template-docs
-A collection of generic background information on UiL OTS templates (or boilerplates) for [jsPsych](https://www.jspsych.org) experiments (paradigms) and some additional tools.
+A collection of generic background information on UiL OTS 'templates' (or 'boilerplates', preference for templates here) for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
+Ideally, any new template links to this overview in its README.md, so that we can keep core documentation in one place.

 # Background and Rationale
 This is a first start to provide a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own experiment.
 The current goals are: